MarkoSokser/Inform7-Jigsaw-game/story.md

 The hand saw is a thing.
 The hand saw is nowhere.

-The exit door is a door.
+The cell exit door is a door.
-The exit door is north of the Cell and south of the Exit Hall.
+The cell exit door is north of the Cell and south of the Exit Hall.
-The exit door is closed and unlocked.
+The cell exit door is closed and unlocked.

+To say cell door status:
+	if the cell exit door is collapsed: say "The ceiling has crushed it completely, blocking any return";
+	otherwise if the cell exit door is open: say "It stands open";
+	otherwise:
+		say "It stands closed".

+The description of the cell exit door is "A heavy steel door that led out of your cell. [cell door status].".

-The exit door can be revealed or unrevealed.
+The cell exit door can be revealed or unrevealed.
-The exit door is unrevealed.
+The cell exit door is unrevealed.

-The exit door can be collapsed or standing.
+The cell exit door can be collapsed or standing.
-The exit door is standing.
+The cell exit door is standing.

-Rule for listing nondescript items when the exit door is unrevealed:
+Rule for listing nondescript items when the cell exit door is unrevealed:
-	if the exit door is marked for listing: now the exit door is not marked for listing.
+	if the cell exit door is marked for listing: now the cell exit door is not marked for listing.

-Report opening the exit door:
+Report opening the cell exit door:
 	do nothing instead.

 Chapter X - Hidden Exit

-Instead of going north from the Cell when the exit door is unrevealed:
+Instead of going north from the Cell when the cell exit door is unrevealed:
 	say "The wall is solid concrete.
 There is no exit there.
 Its not like this chain will let you".
-Instead of going south from the Cell when the exit door is unrevealed:
+Instead of going south from the Cell when the cell exit door is unrevealed:
 		say "The wall is solid concrete.
 There is no exit there.
 Its not like this chain will let you".
-Instead of going west from the Cell when the exit door is unrevealed:
+Instead of going west from the Cell when the cell exit door is unrevealed:
 		say "The wall is solid concrete.
 There is no exit there.
 Its not like this chain will let you".
-Instead of going east from the Cell when the exit door is unrevealed:
+Instead of going east from the Cell when the cell exit door is unrevealed:
 		say "The wall is solid concrete.
 There is no exit there.
 Its not like this chain will let you".